 You look out the door and the morning is a universe of golden leaves and sunshine.
 You ride to work – not a care in the world! – in your regular shoes.
 But then… weather changes, rain falls, and you totally trash your nice shoes on the ride home.

-- Dedicated commuting kicks, or weather-resistant boots (like these Blundstones) if you want to maintain a bit of style.
+- Dedicated commuting kicks, or waterproof boots (like these Blundstones) if you want to maintain a bit of style.